Ferrie Bodde: Swansea City

-Bodde made his Swansea City debut against First Division Swedish side Östersunds FK in a pre-season friendly on 14 July 2007, scoring his first goal and helping the Swans win their first game on Swedish soil in a 5–2 victory.
+Bodde made his Swansea City debut against a First Division Swedish side Östersunds FK in a pre-season friendly on 14 July 2007, scoring his first goal and helping the Swans win their first game on Swedish soil in a 5–2 victory.
 His competitive debut came a month later in a League One match against Oldham Athletic, which Swansea lost 2–1.
 His first competitive goal for the club came in a 2–1 win away to Yeovil Town in October 2007.
 Bodde was sent off twice during the 2007–08 campaign, once against Doncaster Rovers for a headbutt, the other against Leeds United for an alleged stamp.
-Despite this he played 33 league matches as Swansea marched to the League One title and promotion to the Football League Championship.
+Despite this, he played 33 league matches as Swansea marched to the League One title and promotion to the Football League Championship.
 He was also included, alongside four of his Swansea City teammates, in the PFA League One team of the year.

 In the summer of 2008, Bodde was the subject of repeated interest from Derby County.
 Swansea chairman Huw Jenkins rejected their opening offer of £500,000 out of hand, and described it as "laughable".
 Derby returned with an improved offer, believed to be around £2m, but still failed to meet Swansea's valuation of the player.
 Bodde initially handed in a transfer request, but later withdrew it, and signed a new three-year deal with Swansea on 15 July.

 Bodde made an excellent start to the Championship season for Swansea, scoring seven goals in 17 league games, one of which was a 45-yard drive against Preston North End.
 Bodde's form at this time was reportedly attracting interest from Bolton Wanderers and other Premiership sides.
-His season came to a premature end on 21 November, when he suffered anterior cruciate knee ligament damage and torn cartilage in his left knee following a challenge from Birmingham City's Sebastian Larsson.
+His season came to a premature end on 21 November 2008, when he suffered anterior cruciate knee ligament damage and torn cartilage in his left knee following a challenge from Birmingham City's Sebastian Larsson.

+In April 2009, Bodde was included in FourFourTwo's Top 50 Football League Players, and came in at 11th place.
+He was described as a "box-to-box player, strong in the tackle with an uncanny knack for scoring important goals and excellent decision-making skills."
 Following an operation which kept him out for 10 months, Bodde made his return to the Swansea squad away to Preston North End on 15 September 2009.
 His comeback lasted until his first start, the home game with Sheffield United later that month, where he managed just nine minutes before being substituted after hearing something "click" in his knee.
 Initial diagnosis suggested Bodde needed a second operation but a host of leading surgeons in the Netherlands advised against it and instead, he spent five months with a fitness and rehabilitation coach strengthening the knee and working on his mobility.